binomnpx/zelda1-disassembly/README.md

 If you chose the rod:
+- You take double damage from enemies.
-- You can't wear/buy a shield (need to change sprite as well).
+- You can't wear/buy any shield (need to change sprite as well).
 - You can walk through bombable walls just like how you can walk through false walls in the second quest.
 - You collect five bombs instead of four from enemies.
 - Press the B button with a book selected to activate a stronger form of magic (expends one bomb).